AI-MaSi/Excavator/misc/oled/README.md

   - Verify that I2C is enabled on the Raspberry Pi.
 - **Font Not Found**:
   - Make sure the `font_path` points to a valid font file.
 You can download a font like Montserrat from Google Fonts and place it in your project directory.
+- **Virtual Environment Issues**:
+  - Ensure the virtual environment is activated before running pip install commands
+  - Check that the paths in the systemd service file match your actual installation paths